DownEast Maine Events

 Fishermen’s Day in Stonington

-Created by the Island Fishermen’s Wives Association is an annual Family Fun Day on the pier in Stonington.
+Created by the Island Fisherman’s Wives Association is an annual Family Fun Day on the pier in Stonington.
 Enjoy carnival games, contests, local artisans and vendors, and some delicious seafood.

 Kneisel Hall Chamber Music Festival